FOR608: Enterprise-Class Incident Response & Threat Hunting™

 The FOR608: Enterprise-Class Incident Response & Threat Hunting course begins with discussions on current cyber defense concerns, and how incident responders and threat hunters can take a more active role in detection and response.
 Collaboration within the team and the community are a focus, as we look to incorporate shared knowledge from sources like the MITRE ATT&CK(R) framework.
 Furthermore, we discuss taking an active defense approach to slow attackers and facilitate detection.
 Specific to active detection, the use of honeypots, honey tokens, and canaries are covered, along with ways to deploy them opportunistically.
 This type of tripwire in the network provides defenders and responders needed visibility to find and respond to intrusions quickly.

 When a compromise does occur, which is an unfortunate but inevitable truth, we continue the discussion with a focus on the processes and techniques that allow for efficient handling of intrusions.
 Concepts such as leading the response, managing team members, documenting findings, and communicating with stakeholders are covered in detail.
-We'll introduce the 3 priorities of incident response model that aligns incident response with business requirements.
-The purpose-built Aurora tool is presented as a collaborative platform for tracking the investigation phases, from initial detection to scoping, containment, indicator development, and remediation.
+The purpose-built Aurora documentation tool is presented as a means for tracking the investigation phases, from initial detection to scoping, containment, indicator development, and remediation.

-We continue the day with an examination of key threat intelligence concepts, including developing and implementing threat intelligence internally.
-External projects such as the MITRE ATT&CK(R) matrix and Sigma are also leveraged.
+We finish Section 1 with an examination of key threat intelligence concepts, including developing and implementing threat intelligence internally.
+External projects such as the MITRE ATT&CK(R) Matrix and Sigma are also leveraged.
 We discuss both MISP and OpenCTI as two comprehensive threat intel platforms for ingesting, tracking, and sharing threat intelligence.
 A threat intel report on the adversary targeting our example company, Stark Research Labs (SRL), will be presented as we start to look at potential signs of intrusion in the company.

 Exercises